 At this stage, a remark on the nature of money is to be made.
 In the form of finance, money is endogenous since it may easily adjust to whatever investment volume the banks are ready to finance.
 However, in the course of the process of production, where values are created, that is, goods are produced, services rendered and incomes are created, finance is transformed into money proper and becomes in a way exogenous.
 As such the quantity of money M is given and can, as such, not be destroyed.
 In a Keynesian vein, money may circulate in two distinct spheres: in the real sector, where Keynes's industrial circulation takes place, and in the financial sector, where Keynes's financial circulation occurs (on both types of circulation, see Keynes 1930, vol. I, chapter 15).
-Money, if circulating in the real sector, represents values, and, as such, expresses values in money form.
-Hence, in the real sector, money has always a value equivalent, goods and services to wit.
+Money, if circulating in the real sector, money has always a value equivalent, goods and services to wit.
 However, once money leaves the real sector to enter the financial sector, money becomes a store of value without real value equivalent.

 Relation (5.45) implies that the potential of money creation through the banking system is enormous since (b) is likely to be rather small; indeed large parts of saving, including retained profits, increasingly move into the financial sector to reap quick profits there.
 Since, in the long run, investment is limited by effective demand through the supermultiplier (5.40), the banking system remains with excess reserves amounting to the right hand side of relation (5.45).
-This large part of saving corresponds to the newly created money ( $\Delta M$ ).
-The amount $\Delta M$ is now no longer needed to finance investment (I), as is governed by expectations in the short-term, the profit-investment mechanism in the medium term and by the institutional system in the long term (Bortis 1997/2006, chapter 4).
-In fact, due to the capacity of the banking system to create money, the financial resources available, saving S and newly created money $\Delta M$ , necessarily exceed investment (I): $(\Delta M + S > I)$ .
+This large part of saving corresponds to the newly created money (Δ M).
+The amount Δ M is now no longer needed to finance investment (I), as is governed by expectations in the short-term, the profit-investment mechanism in the medium term and by the institutional system in the long term (Bortis 1997/2006, chapter 4).
+In fact, due to the capacity of the banking system to create money, the financial resources available, saving S and newly created money ΔM , necessarily exceed investment (I): ($\Delta M + S > I$).

 However, in the real sector, saving (S) must always equal investment (I).
 Indeed, with I determined, saving adjusts to investment through changes in output and employment (I = s Y = s Q) to secure the real financing of investment: saving makes available the resources (labour, capital equipment and land) required to produce investment goods.
-Hence since investment (I) must always equal saving (S), part of saving, equivalent to $\Delta M$ , will flow into the financial sector:
+Hence since investment (I) must always equal saving (S), part of saving, equivalent to ΔM , will flow into the financial sector: